irabruce10/next.js-ecommerce-store/README.md

 Copy the .env.example file to a new file called .env (ignored from Git) and fill in the necessary information.

 Then, connect to the built-in postgres database as administrator in order to create the database:

+# Windows

+If it asks for a password, use postgres.

+psql -U postgres

+# macOS

+psql postgres

+# Linux

+sudo -u postgres psql

+Once you have connected, run the following to create the database:

+CREATE DATABASE <database name>;
+CREATE USER <user name> WITH ENCRYPTED PASSWORD '<user password>';
+GRANT ALL PRIVILEGES ON DATABASE <database name> TO <user name>;
+\connect <database name>
+CREATE SCHEMA <schema name> AUTHORIZATION <user name>;
+Quit psql using the following command:

+\q
+On Linux, it is best practice to create an operating system user for each database, to ensure that the operating system user can only access the single database and no other system resources.
+A different password is needed on Linux because passwords of operating system users cannot contain the user name.
+First, generate a random password and copy it:

+openssl rand -hex 16
+Then create the user, using the database user name from the previous section above.
+When you are prompted to create a password for the user, paste in the generated password.

+sudo adduser <user name>
+Once you're ready to use the new user, reconnect using the following command.

+# Windows and macOS:

+psql -U <user name> <database name>

+# Linux:

+sudo -u <user name> psql -U <user name> <database name>

+# Run Tests

+# Jest

+pnpm jest

+# Playwright

+pnpm playwright test